azapi | October 2025 | |

 The choice and strength of either mechanism is not in scope.¶

 Authenticating the PEP allows the PDP to avoid common attacks (such as DoS - see below) and/or reveal its internal policies.
 A malicious actor could craft a large number of requests to try and understand what policies the PDP is configured with.
-Requesting a client (PEP) be authenticated mitigates that risk.¶
+Requesting a PEP be authenticated mitigates that risk.¶

 The PDP SHOULD apply reasonable protections to avoid common attacks tied to request payload size, the number of requests, invalid JSON, nested JSON attacks, or memory consumption.
 Rate limiting is one such way to address such issues.¶

 Unsigned metadata is integrity protected by use of TLS at the site where it is hosted.
 This means that its security is dependent upon the Internet Public Key Infrastructure (PKI) [RFC9525].
 Signed metadata is additionally integrity protected by the JWS signature applied by the issuer, which is not dependent upon the Internet PKI.
-When using unsigned metadata, the party issuing the metadata is the policy decision point itself.
-Whereas, when using signed metadata, the party issuing the metadata is represented by the iss (issuer) claim in the signed metadata.
-When using signed metadata, applications can make trust decisions based on the issuer that performed the signing -- information that is not available when using unsigned metadata.
-How these trust decisions are made is out of scope for this specification.¶

 Registration requests sent to the mailing list for review should use an appropriate subject (e.g., "Request to register AuthZEN Policy Decision Point Metadata: example").¶